stelzinga/MF/MGT_99.Legend.md

 2. Protect existing Revenue from changes in the Environment (pro);
 3. Secure Operations to reduce Risk (sec); and
 4. Optimise Operations to reduce Cost/Risk and/or increase Revenue (opt).
+5. Anything else, placeholder for specific projects not part of above 4 Goals (oth)

 #### Sub-Goals
 Sub-Goals are defined for both Run and Change Goals.
 For the former they regroup Objectives that contribute directly or indirectly to Run Services and thus reflect the Activities in the case of Goal prd.
 For the latter they are defined as themes Management wants to focus on over a short period of time e.g. 1 yr see [### Tactical Plan].
 In the sections below, where *Goal* is mentioned, it can also mean Sub-Goal if one has been defined for a Goal.
 Change Sub-Goals are often presented in much detail to Stakeholders as part of the Strategy.
 The definition of Sub-Goals (and changes in Sub-Goals) is done as a result of SWOT.